ToniSarja/recog-telebot/README.md

 # recog-telebot
 Deep learning telegram bot that recognizes Russian words and responds in Russian

 A Python script calls the Telegram bot and the Python Speech Recognition module is used for transforming voice input into a string.
+I use Google Speech Recognition for voice recognition

 The deep learning model then classifies the string by iterating through a JSON file which includes key value pairs.